maxtkc/mvths-wiki/docs/013-challenge-review.rst

 #.
 Connect three LEDs to any three pins on your microcontroller, except pin 5.
 Attach a long jump wire to pin 5.
 Write a program to turn on all three LEDs when pin 5 is connected to ground and turn off all three LEDs when pin 5 is connected to power.

    TEACHER CHECK \_\_\_\_\_

 #.
+Using a for loop, write a program to blink an LED at a variable rate.
+The rate should begin by turning the LED on and off for 1ms i.e. 1ms on and 1ms off.
+The rate should increase to 50ms, or 50ms on and 50ms off.
+The rate should increment by 1ms.

+#.
+Using a for loop, write a program to turn on three different LEDs in sequence.
+No more than one LED should be on at a time.

+ TEACHER CHECK \_\_\_\_\_

+#.
 Do something interesting!

    TEACHER CHECK \_\_\_\_\_